steveswork/react-observable-context/README.md

 ## API

-The React-Observable-Context package exports only **2** modules namely: the **Provider** component and the **useStore** method.
+The React-Observable-Context package exports only **2** modules namely: the **createContext** method and the **Provider** component.

+`createContext` is a zero-parameter funtion returning a store-bearing context.
+Pass the context to the React::useContext() parameter to obtain the context's `store`.

 The `Provider` can immediately be used as-is anywhere the React-Observable-Context is required.
-No React::createContext(...) nor any other preparation is required.

-The `useStore` returns the context `store` object for consuming the React-Observable-Context.
+Supply the context to its `context` prop and the initial state to its `value` prop as is customary to React::Provider.

-The context `store` exposes **4** methods for interacting with the context namely:
+The context's `store` exposes **4** methods for interacting with the context's internal state namely:

 * **getState**: (selector?: (state: State) => any) => any